shawn3298317/kaggle-pku/results.md

 7. Dataset Augmentation

 Tasks -
-1. Determining model shapes is different from understanding it
-2. Determine if flip should be present or not.
+1. Do the saving best model thing

 Notes -
 1. Why are we predicting pitch as pitch sine and pitch cosine ?